 With Fiddler’s drift detection capabilities, businesses are continuously alerted to changes in model feature or prediction distributions from their training baselines.
 This enables them to determine when it’s time to retrain models based on the impact of changes.
 Additionally, Fiddler attributes these changes to the underlying features causing them using AI Explainability.
 This enables practitioners to understand the ‘why’ and ‘how’ behind their model’s behavioral changes for faster problem resolution.

 Data inconsistencies can often go unnoticed in deployed AI systems.
 With Fiddler, teams can easily detect feature errors like missing values, type mismatch, and range anomalies, thereby reducing overall issue resolution time.

 With the ability to detect outliers or anomalies in model predictions and features, users get a bird’s eye view into all anomalies to ensure they are catching these accurately and immediately.
 This can then be coupled with Fiddler’s AI explanations to quickly observe how the model is treating these outlying points.

 Alerts are critical to ensure teams catch things as they happen.
 Fiddler allows you to configure alerts for changes to model performance, prediction and feature drift, and service health, to be notified the moment something changes.
 When coupled with Explainable AI analytics, users can quickly identify the root cause of issues and troubleshoot them appropriately

-If you'd like to learn more about the release and try it out today, request a free trial.
+If you'd like to learn more about the release and request a demo.